LongLLaVA: Scaling Multi-modal LLMs to 1000 Images Efficiently via a Hybrid Architecture: LongLLaVA

 \subsection{Data Processing Protocol}

-To ensure that the model effectively distinguishes between temporal and spatial dependencies among images in multi-image scenarios and performs well across various tasks, we meticulously differentiated special characters in different scenarios.
-As shown in Figure~\ref{fig:pro}, these special characters comprehensively address the various relationships between images in different contexts, thereby enhancing the model's adaptability to diverse tasks.
+To ensure the model can effectively distinguish temporal from spatial dependencies in multi-image inputs and perform robustly across diverse tasks, we have meticulously designed and differentiated special tokens for various scenarios.
+As illustrated in Figure~\ref{fig:pro}, these tokens are tailored to represent the complex relationships between images in varying contexts, thereby enhancing the model's adaptability to a wide range of tasks.

-\textbf{Regular Single and Multiple Images.} For this type of inputs, we use \texttt{<img>} and \texttt{</img>} to enclose image tokens, helping the model differentiate between image and text tokens.
+\paragraph{Regular Single and Multiple Images} For regular single and multiple image inputs, we use \texttt{<img>} and \texttt{</img>} tokens to demarcate image-derived token sequences.
+This helps the model to differentiate these from textual tokens in the input stream.

-\textbf{Video.} For video inputs, to enable the model to understand the temporal relationship between frames, we first use \texttt{<vid>} and \texttt{</vid>} to enclose image tokens.
-Additionally, we add the special symbol \texttt{<t>} between different frames to represent the temporal dependency between them.
+\paragraph{Video} For video inputs, to enable the model to comprehend the temporal relationships between frames, we enclose the entire sequence of frame tokens with \texttt{<vid>} and \texttt{</vid>}.
+Furthermore, the special token \texttt{<t>} is inserted between consecutive frames to signal their temporal dependency.

-\textbf{High Resolution Image.} For complex single-image understanding that require dividing an image into multiple sub-images, we use \texttt{\textbackslash n} to separate the main image from its sub-images.
-For the arrangement of sub-images, we traverse from the top-left to the bottom-right, adding \texttt{\textbackslash n} between split lines to preserve the relative spatial positions of the sub-images.
+\paragraph{High Resolution Image} For scenarios involving complex image understanding, such as high-resolution images segmented into multiple sub-images, we utilize the \texttt{\textbackslash n} token for structural organization.
+This token is first used to separate the representation of the global image from the block of its constituent sub-images.
+Additionally, when arranging these sub-images, which are typically ordered in a top-left to bottom-right raster scan, \texttt{\textbackslash n} is inserted between the rows of sub-images.
+This approach preserves their relative spatial positions within the linearized input.